“If we are to prosper together in our increasingly small world, we must listen to and learn from each other’s stories.” Queen Noor of Jordan

 Hotel – We stayed at the Petra Guest House Hotel (Crowne Plaza Resort Petra) which is just a short stroll from the entrance of the ancient city and the visitor centre where you buy your tickets and meet your local guide.
-The hotel’s location is unrivaled and it has an idyllic backdrop of the Petra Mountains but it’s very basic and the breakfast served in the ground floor restaurant was extremely poor which was not ideal for refuelling before a day trekking through the ancient site.
+The hotel’s location is unrivalled and it has an idyllic backdrop of the Petra Mountains but it’s very basic.
+The breakfast served in the ground floor restaurant was extremely poor which was not ideal for fuelling before a day trekking through the ancient site.

 The saving grace of this hotel is The Cave Bar, the oldest bar in the world located inside a 2000-year-old Nabataean rock tomb.
 This late night dimly-lit by lantern bar attracts plenty of tourists and serves a basic bar type menu accompanied by drinks and shisha, it’s pricey for the region as it has a captive market but on the plus side they do serve cocktails.
 There’s a large outside terrace and lots of private niches in the bar itself that were apparently burial spots, definitely worth a visit if you are staying at Petra.

 Petra Guest House Hotel, P.O.Box 30 Petra, Wadi Mousa, Jordan.